 Turn your attention to something fun, funny, or interesting - and something that is upbeat.

 Don't get drawn into a "deep discussion" about it, and for heaven's sake, don't initiate one yourself!!

 Focus on HAVING FUN.
 Let the relationship take care of itself.

 I share a LOT more about this in my program Hard To Get.

-- Advice for Men: What to do when a girl goes cold on you
+- One day she's fine; the next day she's acting "off."
+What to do when a girl goes cold on you

 - Do you know how to make a girl laugh?
 How to make women laugh

 - How should you approach a woman?
 The Definitive Guide to Approaching Women